108th Regiment of Foot (Madras Infantry)

 The 108th Regiment of Foot (Madras Infantry) was an infantry regiment of the British Army.
 However, it was raised initially as part of the Madras Army, by the East India Company (EIC) in 1766.

-In the aftermath of the Indian Rebellion (1857), the British government took control of the Presidency Armies and the 108th became als known by the name 3rd Madras Infantry.
+In the aftermath of the Indian Rebellion (1857), the British government took control of the Presidency Armies and the 108th became also known by the name 3rd Madras Infantry.
 Finally, under the Childers Reforms of 1881, the regiment was amalgamated with the 27th (Inniskilling) Regiment of Foot, to form the Royal Inniskilling Fusiliers.

 History

 East India Company

 The regiment as first raised by the East India Company as the 3rd Madras European Regiment, when it was formed from the 1st Madras Europeans in 1766.

 It served in India until 1774, when it was absorbed by the 1st and 2nd Madras Europeans in 1774.

 Re-raised as a separate regiment in 1777, the 108th was disbanded in 1796.

 The regiment was re-raised as the 3rd Madras (European) Regiment in 1854, and then saw action in India in 1857 during the Indian Rebellion.